Ralabdulwahab98/Any-icon/README.md

 ## User Stories

 * A user can search of any topic.
+* A user can search of topic from history .
 * A user can register to a new account.
 * A user can login to a account.
 * When user get result of search can remove specific result.